Table of Contents

 Understanding Security Risks

 This option goes against security best practices because using tokens can be prone to Cross-Site Request Forgery (CSRF).
-This makes it possible for a third party to gain access to the token value and log in using the user’s token without permission from the user.
-For example, an unwanted script could run on your page, scan your browser’s storage, copy the token value, and impersonate the user using the copied token value.
+This creates a potential vulnerability where a third party could gain unauthorized access to the token value and log in as the user.